jofaval/jofaval/learning-paths/2024_Learnig_Path.md

 - [ ] Inspired
 - [ ] Decisiones x DATOS
 - [ ] Software Architecture: The Hard Parts
+- [ ] The Engineering Leader - O'Reilly
+- [ ] Learning Systems Thinking - O'Reilly
+- [ ] The Staff's Engineering Path - O'Reilly
+- [ ] A Common Sense Guide into Data Structures and Algorithms
+- [ ] An Elegant Puzzle

 ## Courses